softwareQinc/qpp/INSTALL.md

 The above command builds all examples as executables in `./build`, followed by building the unit tests executable in `./build/unit_tests/unit_tests`.
-The `--parallel 8` instructs CMake to build in parallel using 8 threads.
+The `--parallel 8` instructs CMake to build in parallel using 8 threads, modify accordingly.

 Tu run the unit tests, execute